karlseguin/the-little-redis-book/en/redis.md

 ## Lists

 Lists let you store and manipulate an array of values for a given key.
-You can add values to the list, get the first or last value and manipulate values at a given index.
+You can add values to the list, get the first or last value, and manipulate values at a given index.
 Lists maintain their order and have efficient index-based operations.
 We could have a `newusers` list which tracks the newest registered users to our site:

 	lpush newusers goku
 	ltrim newusers 0 49